Kuchai MRT station

 The Kuchai MRT station is a mass rapid transit (MRT) station in the suburb of Kuchai Lama in southwestern Kuala Lumpur, Malaysia.
 It is one of the stations on the MRT Putrajaya Line.

-The station was opened to public on 16 March 2023.
+The station was opened to the public on 16 March 2023.

+The station is planned as a future interchange with the upcoming MRT Circle Line of the KVMRT project.

 Station details

 Location

 The station is located on, and named after, Jalan Kuchai Lama, narrowly missing Old Klang Road and Taman OUG, and is near the Kuchai Lama exit 907 of the Besraya toll road.

 Exits and entrances

 The station has only 1 entrance for the time being.